danneu/icejaw/README.md

     /users/2
     /faq

-Either pipe them in to icejaw's stdin:
+Pipe them into icejaw's stdin:

     cat routes.txt | icejaw

-Or pass icejaw the optional filepath argument:

-    icejaw [options] route.txt

 Icejaw will send a GET request to each one and save the HTML response into the `./build` directory.
-If any response is not a 200, icejaw will exit with an error.
+If any response is not a 200, icejaw will exit with an error and no build directory will be created.

 Icejaw only cares about the path. `/hello` is equivalent to `https://example.com/hello`.
 For example, your `sitemap.txt`